orbeon/orbeon-forms-doc/form-builder/formulas.md

 ## Formulas and XPath

-Formulas in Orbeon Forms are expressed using *XPath*, a standard _expression language_ for XML.
+In Orbeon Forms, formulas are expressed using *XPath*, a standard _expression language_ for XML.
 It does not allow you to _modify_ XML data, but it allows you to _query_ XML data and compute values.

 For those familiar with Microsoft Excel or other spreadsheet software, you can think of formulas with Orbeon Forms as what follows the "=" sign in a spreadsheet.
 It is similar to that, but with a slightly different syntax and set of rules.

-In general you don't need to know about XPath in Form Builder, with the exception of some properties in the Control Settings and Section Settings dialogs.
-XPath expressions are considered an advanced feature of Form Builder, which might require some programming knowledge.
+In general, you don't need to know about XPath in Form Builder, with the exception of some properties in the Control Settings and Section Settings dialogs.
+Formulas are considered an advanced feature of Form Builder, which might require some programming knowledge.

 *NOTE: Incorrect XPath expressions may cause the form to behave improperly, so caution must be applied.*